justin-xing/web-forum-for-executive-orders/README.md

 npm i
 ```

-3. Create a `.env` file and populate it accordingly.
+3. Create a `.env` file and populate it accordingly, following the same structure as the .env.example file.
 4. Start the server

 ```